This site uses cookies to enhance your experience. By continuing to browse you accept our Cookie Policy.

 Venterra

-- Maximising weather windows to improve reliability and efficiency of floating wind deployment
+• Maximising weather windows to improve the reliability and efficiency of floating wind deployment

-- Executing anchor and mooring installation strategies critical to safe floating wind deployment
+• Executing anchor and mooring installation strategies critical to the safe deployment of floating wind

 Q&A SESSION ON ADDRESSING CHALLENGES IN FLOATING WIND INSTALLATION